 - The various Playboy pinballs eschew any pretense of a plot and go straight for the Fanservice.
 Doubly so with Stern's game, which supports fully nude Playmates as an operator option.

 - Averted with Doctor Who, which has a very detailed (relative to most pinball games) plot involving The Master and Davros teaming up to use a "Time Expander" to destroy all incarnations of The Doctor.
-Unfortunately, much of it was All There in the Manual, which made it very difficult for casual players to learn the game.
+Unfortunately, much of it was All There in the Manual, which made it very difficult for some players to learn the game.

-- While Pin*Bot and The Machine Bride Of Pin Bot at least tried to have a story, Jack*Bot gives up and just throws some casino stuff at you.
+- While Pin*Bot and The Machine: Bride of Pin*Bot at least tried to have a story, Jack*Bot gives up and just throws some casino stuff at you.

 - Gottlieb's James Bond 007 takes the details-rich James Bond film series (and specifically, The Spy Who Loved Me), then tossed it all out for an unorthodox timer-based game requiring the player to make key shots to add additional play time.